RABS

 Explosion tested safety glass

 A series of tests in accordance with EN 13124-2 has been conducted on Hammerglass vehicle screens.
 Screens in a number of designs were mounted in various types of steel frames.
 Seven explosions were carried out, at a distance of 3 metres and 5 metres respectively.
-As a result it was demonstrated that 12 mm Hammerglass screens withstand the pressure wave generated by 3 kg TNT being exploded at a distance of 3 metres.
+As a result it was demonstrated that 12 mm Hammerglass screens in steel frame withstand the pressure wave generated by 3 kg TNT being exploded at a distance of 3 metres.

 As an added bonus, at the end of the test, several kilograms of excavated rock were arranged in front of the explosive charge.
 The rocks made deep notches in the screens, but nothing more.
 On the other hand, the rocks went straight through the steel plate in the container – 3 mm Corten steel – and the container was physically moved by the explosions, despite being filled with 20 tons of concrete pigs in order to stabilise it.